Skip to main content

 Roommate Week:

-Second-degree-seeking students whose first degree was obtained at an institution other than NCCU must go through the Before You SOAR Checklist to complete their housing application or housing exemption.
+Transfer students must go through the Before You SOAR checklist to complete their housing application.

-There is a $150.00 application fee due at the time of application for all transfer and second-degree-seeking students.
+There is a $150.00 application fee due at the time of application for transfer students.

 Date